 Virginia has not developed or stepped down any national or regional population or habitat objectives at this time specific to SAMBI planning area in Virginia at this time.
-However, Virginia will rely upon existing objectives outlined in existing bird conservation plans, and objectives defined in their State Comprehensive Wildlife Conservation Strategy.
+However, Virginia will rely upon existing objectives outlined in existing bird conservation plans, and objectives defined in their State Wildlife Action Plan.
 Quantifiable objectives for the restoration of Northern Bobwhite habitat are outlined for Virginia in Table 4.
-Detailed information on Virginia's Comprehensive Wildlife Conservation Strategy can be found at: http://www.vawildlifestrategies.org/draft.html.
-Additionally, information regarding avian resources in the SAMBI portion of Virginia can be found in this comprehensive strategy under the Mid-Atlantic Coastal Plain section at:
+Click here for detailed information on: Virginia's Comprehensive Wildlife Conservation Strategy.
+Additionally, information regarding avian resources in the SAMBI portion of Virginia can be found in at: Virginia's Mid-Atlantic Coastal Plain in the "Conservation and Strategies" section for each species.